 Final Thoughts

-Double-glazing windows cost UK homeowners between £3,500 and £8,000 for a complete house replacement in 2026.
+Window replacement cost 2026 for UK homeowners ranges between £3,500 and £8,000 for a complete house replacement.
 The right choice depends less on finding the cheapest quote and more on matching the frame material, glass specification, and installer quality to your property and long-term plans.

-uPVC remains the best value for most homes.
+For most UK homes, uPVC still hits the sweet spot: affordable, low-maintenance, and efficient enough to cut bills without breaking the bank.
 Aluminium suits modern extensions and design-led renovations.
 Timber is for those who prioritise heritage and are prepared for maintenance.

 Before you request quotes, measure your window openings, decide whether you want colour or white, and confirm your budget for any extras like scaffolding or plastering.
 A well-specified double-glazing installation should last 20 to 25 years with minimal maintenance.